jaimergp/conda-spawn/docs/index.md

 Welcome to the `conda-spawn` documentation!

-`conda-spawn` allows you to activate conda environments in new shell processes.
+`conda spawn` allows you to activate conda environments in new shell processes.

 :::{warning}